microsoft/pxt-arcade/docs/hardware/raspberry-pi/makecode-wooden-cabinet.md

 ## Cut list

-All units are in inches and angle in degrees.
+All units are in inches and degree angles.
 Add 1/4" to the length when a miter is present, 1/2" when 2 miters are present.

 | Thickness | Width | Length   | Location | Miter
 | --------- | ----- | -------- | -------- | -------